Lenders demand deeper spending cuts from Cyprus - state TV

-NICOSIA International lenders negotiating a bailout with Cyprus have demanded it make deeper spending cuts worth 1.2 billion euros, state TV RIK said on Friday, citing sources.
+NICOSIA Nov 16 International lenders negotiating a bailout with Cyprus have demanded it make spending cuts worth 1.2 billion euros, state TV RIK said on Friday, citing sources.

 The European Commission, European Central Bank and International Monetary Fund had previously sought spending cuts in Cyprus of 975 million euros.